What are inhalants?

 Warning: Sudden Sniffing Death Syndrome

-- More than 90% of parents do not know that their children are sniffing on products in their own homes.
+- 90% of parents are unaware their children are sniffing on products in their own homes.
+Products are readily available and cheap.

-- A recent study in the US revealed shocking results.
-According to the study about 1.1 million 12 – 17 year olds admitted to using inhalants last year.
+- According to a recent study in the USA, about 1.1 million 12 – 17-year-olds admitted to using inhalants last year.

 - In the USA, about 600 000 teens start using inhalants every year.